Fishing The Salmon River New York

 Fishing Guides

-You will also quickly find fishing guides by doing a search online.
-There are many guides in the areas but we recommend doing your research to find the best guides.
+There are many guides in the area, but we recommend doing your research to find the best guides.

 However, beware that some guides only offer drift boat trips, others only offer wading trips, while others offer both kinds of trips.
 Be sure to confirm with your guide before booking to ensure your trip is successful.